 Fiat Lux (Let There Be Light)

 I knew I wasn’t going to ride through the night.
-Britain in the summer had extended daylight.
-Any riding in the dark wouldn’t be extended.
+Britain in the summer had extended daylight hours.
+Any riding in the dark wouldn’t be long.
 I brought a Cygolite 1800 as my primary headlight with a NiteRider 900 Micro as my backup.
-The Cygolyte had the benefit of continued operation when recharging while the NiteRider did not (at least not the one I have).
+The Cygolite had the benefit of continuous operation when recharging while the NiteRider did not (at least not the one I have).

 I Got the Power

-Becausing I was foregoing a dynamo to power my light and other onboard electronics with the Sinewave USB charger, I relied on one 5000 mAh battery in my frame bag for my phone and one 10,000 mAh battery in my handlebar bag to charge the Garmin and light.
+Because I was foregoing a dynamo to power my light and Garmin with the Sinewave USB charger, I relied on one 5000 mAh battery in my frame bag for my phone and one 10,000 mAh battery in my handlebar bag to charge the Garmin and light.
 I performed a weight comparison between battery+Cyglolyte+front wheel combo and the wheel with SONS dynamo+Edelux II+USB charger combo.
 It ended up being almost the same weight.
 So I decided to go with the former to save the drag that the dynamo would cause.
 All in the margins in the end.

 Bike Cartage